Thomas Mowbray, 1st Duke of Norfolk: Background and youth

 Thomas Mowbray was born in 1366; the precise date is unknown.
-He was probably named after the cult of St Thomas Becket, of which his mother was a follower.
-His elder brother John was their father's heir; he died in 1368.
-Four years later, they became the ward of their great-aunt, Blanche of Lancaster.
-John was created Earl of Nottingham on the coronation of King Richard II in 1377, but died in early 1383.
-Almost immediately—within a few days—the earldom was re-granted to Thomas, and even though he was still legally a minor, he was allowed seisin of his patrimony and the comital penny.
+He was probably named after the cult of St Thomas Becket, which his mother followed.
+Thomas's elder brother John was their father's heir.
+Lord Mowbray died in 1368.
+Four years later, the brothers became the ward of their great-aunt, Blanche of Lancaster.
+John—a "special friend" to the king, suggest Enoch Powell and Keith Wallis— was created Earl of Nottingham on the coronation of King Richard II in 1377 but died in early 1383.
+Almost immediately—within a few days—the earldom was re-granted to Thomas, and even though he was still legally a minor, he was allowed seisin of his patrimony.

+As a second son, little was recorded of Mowbray's youth, although his background and status ensured him a position at court.
+The King and Mowbray had probably been childhood friends and he was a royal favourite from around 1382.
+That year he was granted hunting rights in certain royal forests and was knighted.
+It was around this time that John of Gaunt's son Henry Bolingbroke began falling out of favour with the King.
+Mowbray supplanted him in the king's favour.
+In 1383, he married ten-year-old Lady Elizabeth Lestrange, heiress of John, Lord Blakemere, although she died not long after the wedding.

 Political background

-Richard II succeeded to the throne in 1377 on the death of his grandfather, Edward III, but his unpopularity had been growing since Richard's suppression of the Peasants' Revolt in 1381.
-He was increasingly criticised for his patronage of a few select royal favourites, to an extent that has been described as "lavish to the point of foolishness" by a biographer, historian Anthony Tuck.
-Parliament was also coming to the view that the King needed to rule as economically as possible, and they observed with displeasure the King's distribution of extravagant patronage to a limited circle, the greatest recipient of which was Michael de la Pole, Earl of Suffolk.
-Furthermore, the Hundred Years' War was going poorly for England.
-Several expeditions had left for France in the early years of Richard's reign to defend English territory, but they were almost all military and political failures.
+Richard II was only ten when he succeeded his grandfather's, Edward III's, throne in 1377.
+Although the appearance was maintained that he personally reigned, a continual council was organised to manage government business for him.
+This government, originally popular, faced increasing criticism following the suppression of the Peasants' Revolt in 1381.
+King Richard was reproved for his patronage of a few select royal favourites, to an extent that has been described as "lavish to the point of foolishness" by a biographer, historian Anthony Tuck.
+Parliament also believed that the King should rule as economically as possible, and they observed with displeasure the King's distribution of extravagant wealth to a limited circle.
+The greatest recipient was Michael de la Pole, Earl of Suffolk.
+Abroad, the Hundred Years' War was going poorly for England.
+Several expeditions had left for France in the early years of the reign to defend English French territory, but they were almost all military and political failures.

-As a second son, little is recorded of Mowbray's youth, although his background and status "virtually guaranteed him a place at court", says Saul.
-The King and Mowbray had probably been childhood friends, and was a royal favourite from at least 1382, when he was granted hunting rights in certain royal forests and was knighted.
-It was around this time that Bolingbroke began to fall out of favour with the King, with Mowbray supplanting him.
-Mowbray also married the ten-year-old Lady Elizabeth Lestrange, heiress of John, Lord Blakemere, whose marriage cost the King around £1000.
-Elizabeth died in 1383, not long after the wedding.